nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 console.log(x + y)
 ```

-If everything is configured correctly, Atom will notify you that the code
+If everything is configured correctly, VS Code will notify you that the code
 you just entered has some linting errors:

+** TODO: REPLACE IMAGE **
 <img src="../images/ex1-linting-error.png" width="450"/>

-:pencil2: Correct the errors in the code, and watch the red dots on the left side  disappear.
+:pencil2: Correct the errors in the code, and watch the red squiggly underlines in the editor disappear.

 # 1.3 - Curly braces